Group tournament ranking system: Points calculation

 Some games may have more complex ranking criteria.
 For example, in rugby union, bonus points may be awarded for scoring a certain number of tries in a match, usually four, or for losing by a relatively small margin, usually 7 (the value of a converted try) or less.
+In "clutch chess", developed by Maurice Ashley, points increase in later rounds to reward clutch players.

 Additionally in many leagues, the governing body is able to penalize a competitor who has broken the league's rules (for instance by allowing an ineligible player to play) by deducting points from that competitor's total.
 Sometimes this deduction may be carried over to a following season, particularly if the infraction occurs during the off-season, meaning that the competitor will start the following season with a negative points total rather than zero.

 Official listings while a tournament is in progress may need to take account of competitors having played differing fractions of their schedules.
 Some use average points (such as the "points percentage" of the National Hockey League) and others total points (such as the English Premier League, although comparisons between teams typically mention where one has "games in hand" on the other).
 The games behind figure used unofficially in Major League Baseball occasionally gives a different ordering from the official "winning percentage".